ThorriSnep/ThorriSnep.github.io/_posts/2021-12-09-first-post.md

 There isn't much to say yet, but the goal of my blog is to document some of my personal projects.

-Hopefully you the reader can also learn something from it.
+Hopefully can also learn something on the way.